cmdaeo/MecchaChameleonPerformance/README.md

 ## Installation

-1. Drop the mod folder into your UE4SS `Mods` directory.
+1. Locate your game's UE4SS `Mods` folder (usually `<GameRoot>/<GameName>/Binaries/Win64/Mods/`).
-2. Enable it in `mods.txt`.
+2. Copy the `MecchaChameleonPerformance` folder into it.
+3. Ensure `mods.txt` in the `Mods` folder lists `MecchaChameleonPerformance` (or rely on the included `enabled.txt`).
-3. Launch the game — a default config will be generated on your Desktop.
+4. Launch the game.
+A default config will be generated automatically on your Desktop as `performance_chameleon_mod.txt`.
-4. Edit values as needed, then press `F1` in-game to apply.
+5. Edit the config, save, then press `F1` in-game to apply.
+Press `F2` to disable and restore original settings.

 ## Disclaimer